jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

-# SQL translation methodology
+# SQL Translation Methodology

-The current implementation from dbt / Spark SQL to Flink SQL is prompt based.
-There are a better approach to improve the quality of the translation.
+The current implementation from dbt/Spark SQL to Flink SQL is prompt-based using LLM agents.
+This document covers the methodology, setup, and usage of the `shift_left` tool for automated SQL migration.

-The core idea of the current implementation is to leverage LLM to understand the SQL semantic and translate to the target Flink SQL.
-Using the `qwen2.5-coder` model, it was assumed there are Flink SQL source code used to train the model, which seems to be a valid assumption.
+The core idea leverages LLM to understand SQL semantics and translate to target Flink SQL.
+Using the `qwen2.5-coder` model, we assume Flink SQL source code was used during training, which appears to be a valid assumption.

-## Current approach

-LLM alone might not be sufficuent to address complex translations and as part of an automated process.
-Agents should help as we can specialized them for a certain step of the process.
-Feedback loop and retries can be done.
-The current workflow is the basiest one:

-1. Translate the given sql content
-1. Verify the syntax
-1. Generate the DDL derived from the DML.

-What needs to be added is validation agents that execute syntatic validation and automatic deployment, using a feedback loop when the validation fails to inject error message to the translator agent.

-## Future work
+## Migration Context

-For any language translation, we need to start with a corpus of code source.
+For any programming language translation, we need to start with a corpus of code source.
 It can be done programmatically from the source language, then for each generated code implement the semantically equivalent Flink SQL counterparts.

-The goal of this corpus creation is to identify common ksqlDB or Spark SQL constructs (joins, aggregations, window functions, UDFs, etc.), then manually translate a smaller, diverse set of queries to establish translation rules.
+The goal of the corpus creation is to identify common ksqlDB or Spark SQL constructs (joins, aggregations, window functions, UDFs, etc.), then manually translate a smaller, diverse set of queries to establish translation rules.
 Then using these rules, we can generate permutations and variations of queries.
 It is crucial to test the generated Flink SQL against a test dataset to ensure semantic equivalence.

-Build a query pair to represent the source to target set if example as corpus.
+Build a query pair to represent the source to target set as corpus.
 For each query pair, include the relevant table schemas.
 This is vital for the LLM to understand data types, column names, and relationships.
 It is not recommended to have different prompts for different part of a SQL, as the LLM strength comes from the entire context.
-But still there will be problem for sql scripts that have a lot of line of code, as a 200 lines script will reach thosand of tokens.
+But still there will be problem for sql scripts that have a lot of line of code, as a 200+ lines script will reach thousand of tokens.

 To improve result accuracy, it is possible to use Supervised Fine-tuning techniques:

-* Fine-tune the chosen LLM on the parallel corpus generated bove.
+* Fine-tune the chosen LLM on the generated code.
 The goal is for the LLM to learn the translation patterns and nuances between ksqlDB or Spark SQL and Flink SQL.
 * Prompt Engineering: Experiment with different prompt structures during fine-tuning and inference.
 A good prompt will guide the LLM effectively.
 The current implementation leverage this type of prompts: e.g., "Translate the following Spark SQL query to Flink SQL, considering the provided schema.
 Ensure semantic equivalence and valid Flink syntax."

-To assess the evaluation it is recommended to add a step to the agentic workflow to validate the syntax of the generated Flink SQL.

-The better validation, is to assess semantic equivalence by assessing if the Flink SQL query produces the same results as the or ksqlDB, Spark SQL query on a given dataset.
+* To assess the evaluation it is recommended to add a step to the agentic workflow to validate the syntax of the generated Flink SQL.
+A better validation, is to assess semantic equivalence by assessing if the Flink SQL query produces the same results as the or ksqlDB, Spark SQL query on a given dataset.

 For validation it may be relevant to have a knowledge base of common translation error.
 When the Validation Agent reports an error, the Refinement Agent attempts to correct the Flink SQL.
 It might feed the error message back to the LLM with instructions to fix it.
-The knowledgebBase should be populated with human-curated rules for common translation pitfalls.
+The knowledge Base should be populated with human-curated rules for common translation pitfalls.

 It may be important to explain why translation was done a certain way to better tune prompts.
 For complex queries or failures, a human review ("human in the loop") and correction mechanism will be essential, with the system learning from these corrections.